DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models: Experiments

 \subsection{Training Scale Analysis}

 To understand and compare the training process and accuracy variations of different methods under differential privacy, we use checkpoints to record the training process of the model.
 We test three methods: DP-LoRA, DP-MemArc$_\text{side}$, and DP-MemArc$_\text{rev}$ on the GPT2-large model, evaluating their BLEU scores.
-During training, each batch size is set to 32, and the model is trained for 40K steps, observing the performance and changes in BLEU scores.
-The privacy parameters of the model are set to \(\epsilon = 8\) and \(\delta = \frac{1}{42061}\).
-The result is shown in Figure~\ref{fig:training_acc}.

 From the results, DP-MemArc$_\text{side}$ and DP-MemArc$_\text{rev}$ require more training steps to reach stable values compared to DP-LoRA.
 Considering the architecture of the models themselves, DP-MemArc$_\text{side}$ needs to be tuned for the entire side network to adapt to the corresponding time for downstream tasks.
 Training the low-rank matrices of DP-LoRA is relatively simpler.
 As for the reversible network, due to the use of approximation methods for learning, more training data helps to mitigate the performance loss caused by approximation by adjusting the reversible gradients.